 Commerce supporting conservation

 Heddon Valley is one of the few remaining strongholds where the Trust, with partners including Butterfly Conservation, has been working for years to save the High Brown Fritillary from extinction.
-We have recently received the funding to start a new conservation project from the People’s Postcode Lottery, which will focus on restoring parts of the natural landscape along the Exmoor and North Devon coast to make it more suitable for the butterfly.
+The People's Postcode Lottery has recently funded a new conservation project, which will focus on restoring parts of the natural landscape along the Exmoor and North Devon coast to make it more suitable for the butterfly.

 Hunter’s Inn will help continue this important work in the future and make a real difference to this species’ survival.
 Other wildlife including the Heath Fritillary, Nightjar and Dartford warbler will also benefit.
 The National Trust is working with its tenants and partners to reverse the alarming decline in UK wildlife, aiming to restore 25,000 hectares of wildlife-rich habitat by 2025.
 So by enjoying a pint or meal at Hunter’s Inn, you can help to support something truly special.